-There are some restrictions, in that you cannot have had an American Express issued card (it’s fine if you’ve had an Amex card from other provider) in the past two years.
+There are some restrictions in that you cannot have had an American Express issued card (it’s fine if you’ve had an American Express card from other provider) in the past two years.
 You can still get the card, just not the signup bonus.

-The best way to sign up for an American Express card is through their refer a friend/family member scheme, because you’ll get an even larger signup bonus than if you did it direct (plus your friend or family member will get something as well)!
-The 2 year restriction on receiving a signup bonuses does still apply.
+The best way to sign up for an American Express credit card is through their refer a friend/family member scheme, because you’ll get an even larger signup bonus than if you did it direct – plus your friend or family member will get something as well!
+(Please note that the 2 year restriction on receiving a signup bonuses does still apply.)

 If you have a family or friend with an American Express card that can do this then you should ask them if you can do it via them.